hbc/ngs-workshops/_posts/2014-10-31-running-your-own-galaxy-instance.md

 <figcaption></figcaption>
 </figure>

 About 20-30GB should get you started, and you can always increase this later on.
 Clicking on `Choose platform type` should launch the system.
-If all you need is access to your Galaxy environment, wait until the `Applications` and `Data` status lights turn green and click on `Access Galaxy` -- you are all set.
+If all you need is access to your Galaxy environment, wait until the `Applications` and `Data` status lights (found by `Service status:`) turn green and click on `Access Galaxy` -- you are all set.

 If, instead, you would like to use the data from our workshops there is an easier way than downloading everything to your local machine, then uploading it to AWS.
 We have created a 'shared image' which has all the data, published histories and workflows for you to explore.
 Rather than entering the amount of storage required pick 'Show more startup options and find the `Share-an-instance Cluster` field.
 In this field, cut and paste the following string which identifies the workshop data file: